melodyyangaws/sql-based-etl/README.md

 ### Submit a native Spark job

 Reuse the Arc docker image to run a native Spark application, defined by k8s's CRD [Spark Operator](https://operatorhub.io/operator/spark-gcp).
 It saves efforts on DevOps operation, as the way of deploying Spark application follows the same declarative approach in k8s.
-It is consistent with other business applications deployment.
+It is consistent with other business applications CICD deployment processes.
   The example demonstrates:
   * Save cost with [Amazon EC2 Spot instance](https://aws.amazon.com/ec2/spot/) type
   * Dynamically scale a Spark application - via [Dynamic Resource Allocation](https://spark.apache.org/docs/3.0.0-preview/job-scheduling.html#dynamic-resource-allocation)